Meeting the Pigeon People of Cairo

 A pigeon farmer showcases his wares

-At the top of the climb up the barely lit stairwell, I was greeted with the boy’s smiling face.
-He held up a hatch through the roof as I joined him at the base of a ladder that led to the tower, where I was greeted as warmly by his brother – and a breathtaking view of the twin mosques at the foot of the Citadel.
+At the top of the climb up the barely lit stairwell, I was greeted with the boy’s grinning face.
+He held up a hatch through the roof as I joined him at the base of a ladder that led to the wooden tower, where I was greeted as warmly by his brother – and a breathtaking view of the twin mosques at the foot of the Citadel.

 Pigeons over Rifa'i and Sultan Hassan Mosques, Cairo